KayVee78/tic-tac-toe-react-app/README.md

 # Tic Tac Toe Game

-This is fully functional TIC TAC TOE game implemented using React JS, CSS and HTML (JS library) in order to practice the fundamentals of React.
+This is a fully functional TIC TAC TOE game implemented using React JS, CSS and HTML (JS library) in order to practice the fundamentals of React.

 ![Tic Tac Toe](https://github.com/KayVee78/tic-tac-toe-react-app/assets/90994452/d2b89fbb-aa46-4052-95ae-9088c3730290)